 Time is simple because it is one-dimensional.
 Three-dimensional space is much more complex.
 Because space is three dimensional, we need three separate real numbers to represent a single point.
 Physicists normally choose a Cartesian coordinate system to represent space.
 We represent points in this system as: r = (x,y,z), where x, y, and z are separate numerical coordinates, in three orthogonal (perpendicular) directions.

-The numerical structure with real-number points: (x,y,z) is denoted in mathematics as: .
+The numerical structure with real-number pointsis denoted in mathematics as (x,y,z).
 Three dimensional space itself (a physical thing) is denoted as: .
 A Cartesian coordinate system is a special kind of mapping between points of these two structures.
 It makes the intrinsic spatial distance between two points in E3 be directly reflected by the ‘numerical distance’ between their numerical coordinates in .

 The numerical distances in are determined by a numerical function for length.
 A line from the origin: (0,0,0), to the point r = (x,y,z), which is called the vector r, has its length given by the Pythagorean formula: